jimniels/blog/posts/2025-06-11-continuum-from-static-to-dynamic.md

 The beauty is that in [proving the space between binaries](https://blog.jim-nielsen.com/2025/proving-binaries/) — between what “static” means and what “dynamic” means — I think we develop a firmer grasp of what we mean by those words as well as what we’re trying to accomplish with our code.

-We need tools that help us think of the request/response cycle across our entire application as an endlessly-changing set of computations that happen either “ahead of time”, “just in time”, or somewhere in-between.
+I love tools that help you think of the request/response cycle across your entire application as an endlessly-changing set of computations that happen either “ahead of time”, “just in time”, or somewhere in-between.